TablePress/TablePress/readme.md

 **Requirements?**

 In short: WordPress 5.8 or higher, while the latest version of WordPress is always recommended.
+The upcoming TablePress 2.2 will require WordPress 6.0 and PHP 7.2 or higher.

 **Languages and Localization?**